anyrun-org/anyrun/README.md

 ### State Saving

 When `persist_state` is set to `true` in the config, Anyrun will:
-- Save the input text to `state.ron` when the window is closed
+- Save the input text to a state file (`$XDG_STATE_HOME/anyrun` or `$HOME/.local/state/anyrun`), when the window is closed
 - Restore this text when Anyrun is launched again
-- Clear the saved state when a match is selected
+- Clear the saved state when a match is selected or copied

 You can optionally set `state_ttl_secs` to automatically discard saved state after a certain time.
 For example:
 ```ron